kylernaz/odin-recipes/README.md

 # odin-recipes

-This is an HTML recipe project from The Odin Project!
+This is an HTML recipe project for The Odin Project!

-See https://theodinproject.com for more info.
+See https://theodinproject.com/about for more info.